VCDiag: Classifying Erroneous Waveforms for Failure Triage Acceleration: Introduction

 \section{Introduction}

 Design functional verification (DFV) is critical for ensuring chips meet specifications, avoiding costly errors, and protecting companies' reputations.
 However, traditional methods struggle with modern design complexities.
 Verification now consumes more engineering resources than design itself, reflected by a rising verification-to-design engineer ratio~\cite{verifgap2024}.
-Furthermore, verification engineers spend 47\% of their time debugging, a 6\% increase over four years~\cite{verifgap2022}, contributing to 75\% of projects missing deadlines and only 14\% avoiding a respin due to functional failures~\cite{verifgap2024}.
-As design complexity grows, innovative debugging tools and methodologies are urgently needed."
+Nearly 75\% of projects miss deadlines and only 14\% avoid a respin due to functional failures~\cite{verifgap2024}.
+Furthermore, verification engineers spend 47\% of their time debugging~\cite{verifgap2024}.
+As design complexity grows, innovative debugging tools and methodologies are urgently needed to drive efficiency improvements in verification.

 Failure triage, an important initial step during the debugging process, involves evaluating, prioritizing, and sorting bugs to mitigate critical issues first.
 At RTL level, coarse-grain debugging is used during the evaluation phase to approximate the root cause’s location, narrowing it down to a likely design module or group of modules.
 Though pioneering SAT-based techniques~\cite{1512377, 6604054, fae} have demonstrated promising results, their focus on formal verification limits scalability for large IPs and SoCs, where simulation-based verification dominates.
 ML-powered approaches for simulation rely on log files~\cite{truong2018clustering} or proprietary tools~\cite{safarpour2012failure}, making them dependent on specific testbench configurations and hampering reproducibility.
 Most importantly, few studies evaluate triage techniques on large RTL designs~\cite{mammo2016bugmd}, and the scarcity of publicly available benchmarks further limits progress toward practical, industry-ready solutions.